Shelton Douthit, Executive Director

 Vincent Rogers, Stewardship

 A native of Northern California, Vincent has lived between the small foothill and farm towns of the North State, exploring the outdoors when and wherever possible, doing so primarily through angling.
 After attending the University of California, Berkeley, where he studied Physical Geography and Conservation and Resource Studies, Vincent worked as a Land Steward with the Sutter Buttes Regional Land Trust and served as a member in the AmeriCorps Watershed Stewards Program, monitoring endangered Coho salmon on Lagunitas Creek in western Marin County.
 Fishing trips with his grandfather to the Little North Fork of the Middle Fork Feather River mark the highlights of his childhood memories, and Vincent came to the Feather River region to as part of the Sierra Institute for Community and Environment’s Sierra Fellows program, working with Feather River Trout Unlimited to develop a climate-adaptive assessment and restoration strategy to guide the chapter’s fisheries protection and restoration work in the Upper Feather River Basin.
 Vincent is excited to further contribute to the stewardship of the region, once again as a Land Steward, here at the Feather River Land Trust.
-Vincent lives with his partner and mutt bird dog on the East Shore of Lake Almanor.
+Vincent lives with his mutt bird dog in Meadow Valley.
 In his free time enjoys playing guitar, fishing and hunting, cooking, and exploring the Feather River region.
 Email Vincent

 … he’d love to go fishing!